 Business 2 Community

 Although this site appears slightly junky with the excess advertisements, their audience size makes up for it.
 They accept guest articles about digital marketing, sales, technology, and more.
-They’re a great option for content syndication, too.
+They’re a good option for content syndication, too.

 Convince and Convert

 This blog covers content marketing and social media marketing subjects, and they accept guest articles.
 They have rather thorough guidelines to follow, and they won’t accept your pitch if you skip any of them.
+You’ll also need to write a very long, thorough article for them that covers every detail.
+If you can’t commit to that, this isn’t the blog for you.

 Duct Tape Marketing